ccnmtl/compiled/content/articles/searching-1.md

 ### How is search being done? ###
 When we have user stories and requirements written on the search feature, we can now think about how to implement them.
 What search engines will we use?
-ComplilED, for example, uses [lunr.js](https://lunrjs.com) because this blog is a Hugo-generated static site with small dataset, and we decided that full-text search is good enough.
+CompilED, for example, uses [lunr.js](https://lunrjs.com) because this blog is a Hugo-generated static site with a small dataset, and we decided that full-text search is good enough.
 For the mapping project
 _[Writ Large](https://writlarge.ctl.columbia.edu/map/)_,
-a Django project with a manageable size of data set, we use Django PostgreSQL search tools.
+a Django project with a manageable size of dataset, we use Django PostgreSQL search tools.
 We decided to go with [Solr](http://lucene.apache.org/solr/) for [Footprints](https://footprints.ccnmtl.columbia.edu/search/) because there are thousands of records to go through, using much more robust faceted search.

-However, considerations for search doesn’t simply stop with the technology.
+However, considerations for search don’t simply stop with the technology.
 Let’s go back to the “Green Notebook Quest.”
 The search was a two-step process.
 Initially I did a simple search, then I filtered the results with certain parameters.